 - 3.1.
-Structure of the MSc program
+Structure of the MSc Program

 - 3.2.
 Course Types

 - 3.3.
 The Module Handbook

 - 3.3.1.
-Beginning and completion of a module
+Beginning and Completion of a Module

 - 3.3.2.
-Module and partial performance versions
+Modules and Partial Achievements

 - 3.3.3.
-First use
+First Use

 - 3.3.4.
-General or partial examinations
+General or Partial Examinations

 - 3.3.5.
-Types of examinations
+Types of Examinations

 - 3.3.6.
-Repetition of exams
+Repetition of Exams

 - 3.3.7.
-Additional modules and courses
+Additional Modules and Courses

 - 3.4.
-Further information
+Further Information

-3.1 Structure of the MSc program
+3.1 Structure of the MSc Program

-Our two-year MSc program has a workload of 120 credit points (CPs / ETCS) with usually 30 CP per semester.
-Choose one of the three profiles (i) Energy, Resources & Storage, (ii) Hydrogeology - Engineering Geology, (iii) Mineralogy - Geochemistry, or choose the elective modules according to your interests.
-In addition to your courses of 90 CPs, you will complete your master's thesis of 30 CP at the end of your studies.
-One CP corresponds to about 30 working hours and is subdivided into contact time and self-study time.
-The program consists of a compulsory part with 19 CPs and an elective part of 71CP.
-The elective part is tripartite (core competencies, deepening geosciences, subject-related additions).
-The modules consist of assigned courses with CPs corresponding to the workload.
+Our two-year MSc program is associated with a work expenditure of 120 credits (ECTS), usually 30 credits per semester.
+Choose one of the three profiles (i) Energy, Resources, & Storage Systems, (ii) Hydrogeology - Engineering Geology, (iii) Mineralogy - Geochemistry or choose the elective modules according to your interests.
+In addition to your courses in the amount of 90 credits, you will write your master's thesis of 30 credits at the end of your studies.
+One credit corresponds to about 30 working hours and covers both courses with your attendance and self-studies.
+The program consists of a compulsory part of 19 credits and an elective part of 71 credits.
+The elective part includes three elements (key competences, specializations, subject-related additional studies).
+The modules consist of assigned courses with the credits corresponding to the respective workload.